South Staffordshire Regiment: Inter-war period

 The 1st Battalion served in Singapore and Burma before being deployed to India in 1925 and to Sudan in 1927.

-The 2nd Battalion moved to Cork in 1919, and was involved in the Irish War of Independence.
+After occupying the Rhineland with II Corps, the 2nd Battalion returned to England in May 1919.
+The 2nd Battalion moved to Cork in 1920, and was involved in the Irish War of Independence.
 It returned to England in 1923, where it remained until 1929 when it was posted to Palestine.
 It then moved to India in 1932.

 The 3rd and 4th (Special Reserve) battalions were placed in "suspended animation" in 1921, eventually being disbanded in 1953.
 The Territorial Force was reconstituted as the Territorial Army in 1920, and the 5th and 6th battalions were reformed.
 In 1939, the size of the Territorial Army was doubled, with duplicate 2/6th and 7th battalions being formed.

 In 1935, the South Staffordshire Regiment was granted the distinction of a badge backing of buff-coloured Brown Holland material.
 This commemorated the 57 years of continuous service by the 38th Foot in the West Indies from 1707 to 1764, and recalled the fact that their uniforms became so threadbare during their service in the tropics that they had to be repaired with pieces of sacking.